openjournals/joss/docs/installing.md

 - Set the `Content type` to `application/json`
 - Set the secret to a high-entropy, random string as detailed in the [GitHub docs](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/securing-your-webhooks#setting-your-secret-token)
 - Set the webhook to deliver `all events`

-## Modifying your Whedon-API deployment

-Some times you may not want to launch an exact copy of the Whedon-API, but a modified version.
-This can be especially useful if you're planning to spin up your own platform based on the Open Journals framework.
-[RoboNeuro](https://github.com/roboneuro) is one such example use-case.